PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 9) Private

-The customer's message is displayed and truncated if it contains more than 40 chars.
+An icon is displayed according to the privacy of the message: a cross if the message is not private (sent to the customer) and a tick if the message is private (not sent to the customer)

 It's possible to sort by privacy asc or desc and search by selecting the privacy through the drop-down, where 2 options are listed: "yes" and "no".